 The Surveyor General Branch’s role in ATRs comprises conducting research and providing advice on boundaries and land selections, managing surveys and preparing legal land descriptions for land transfers.

-For additional information on ATRs, see the Department of Aboriginal Affairs and Northern Development Canada’s web site.
+For additional information on ATRs, see the Indigenous and Northern Affairs Canada’s web site.

 The Treaty Land Entitlement (TLE) program is intended to settle land debt to First Nations who did not receive land they were entitled to under historic treaties.
 Settlement agreements are negotiated among First Nations, the Government of Canada and provincial/territorial governments.
 According to the terms of the agreement, a specified amount of Crown lands is identified and/or a cash settlement is provided so that a First Nation may purchase federal, provincial/territorial, or private land to settle the land debt.
 Once selected or purchased, this land can be added to the First Nations' reserve under the Additions to Reserve process, thereby becoming Canada Lands.
 The Surveyor General Branch’s Survey Program supports transition from provincial to Canada Lands.

 About 90 per cent of TLE transactions take place in Manitoba and Saskatchewan.
 Most TLE land selections in Saskatchewan consist of sections, quarter-sections and legal subdivisions of land that formed part of the original township surveys that were conducted in the late 1800s and early 1900s.
 These provide clear boundaries such that field surveys are largely not required in Saskatchewan.
-The Surveyor General Branch’s role therefore is to review land selections and prepare parcel descriptions at the request of the Department of Aboriginal Affairs and Northern Development Canada.
+The Surveyor General Branch’s role therefore is to review land selections and prepare parcel descriptions at the request of the Indigenous and Northern Affairs Canada.